What dynamic pricing actually requires — and why static rate cards fail

 The rate that wins is the rate that is precisely right — not the rate that is approximately right for a bracket

-A Tier B rate of 9.85% applied to every borrower with a CIBIL score between 720 and 759 over-prices the borrower at 758 and under-prices the borrower at 721.
+A Tier B rate of 9.85% applied to every borrower with a FICO score between 720 and 759 over-prices the borrower at 758 and under-prices the borrower at 721.
 The one at 758 compares with competitors and finds they can do 9.75% — and takes their loan elsewhere.
 The one at 721 gets a rate that does not fully reflect their risk.
 Both outcomes cost the institution: one in lost volume, one in inadequate risk compensation.
-The Risk-Based Pricing Agent AI computes 9.75% for the borrower who earns it and 9.90% for the one who does not — from the same base rate, using the same signal adjustments, consistently applied.
+The Risk-Based Pricing Agent AI computes 9.75% for the borrower who earns it and 9.90% for the one who does not — from the same prime rate, using the same signal adjustments, consistently applied.
 Every borrower pays the price of their actual risk profile.
 No more, no less.